Español | Polski

 Mirena was approved by the Food and Drug Administration (FDA) in 2000 and is recommended to women who have had at least one child.
 Mirena was also FDA-approved in 2009 to treat heavy menstrual bleeding in women who prefer intrauterine contraception as their method of birth control, the first time that the FDA has approved an intrauterine device for this purpose.

 In December 2009, the FDA sent Bayer a warning letter regarding a Bayer marketing program for Mirena called “Mom Central.”
 The direct marketing program centered around “Mirena parties” that took place in the consumer’s home or other private setting.
-The parties were hosted by Mirena experts who followed a script developed by Bayer, that made several misleading representations about Mirena.
-These Mirena experts would claim that Mirena could help a women “look and feel great” and could improve the recipient’s sex life, among other misleading statements.
+The parties were hosted by Mirena experts who followed a script developed by Bayer, which made several misleading representations about Mirena.
+These Mirena experts would claim that Mirena could help a woman “look and feel great” and could improve the recipient’s sex life, among other misleading statements.
 The FDA noted, “The program overstates the efficacy of Mirena, presents unsubstantiated claims, minimizes the risks of using Mirena and includes false or misleading statements regarding Mirena.”

 Earlier in 2009, Bayer received a warning letter from the FDA regarding other forms of Mirena marketing that were misleading because they make representations about the efficacy of Mirena but failed to communicate any risk information.